osquery/osquery/docs/wiki/installation/cli-flags.md

 If this value is >0 then the watchdog level (`--watchdog_level`) for maximum sustained CPU utilization is overridden.
 Use this if you would like to allow the `osqueryd` process to use more than 30% of a thread for more than 9 seconds of wall time.
 The length of sustained utilization is not independently configurable.

-This value is a maximum number of CPU cycles counted as the `process` table's `user_time` and `system_time`.
-The default is 90 seconds of cpu time per 3 seconds of wall time.
+This value is a maximum number of CPU cycles counted as the `processes` table's `user_time` and `system_time`.
+The default is 90, meaning less 90 seconds of cpu time per 3 seconds of wall time is allowed.

 `--watchdog_delay=60`